 Burcote Wind is committed to ensuring the local community benefits from having a wind farm in their area.
-We will be exploring options with local groups for how a community benefit fund worth £390,000 per annum, or £9.75 million over the lifetime of the wind farm can best be deployed to support community initiatives.
+We are continuing to consult the local community about how a community benefit fund worth £255,000 per annum or almost £6.75 million over the lifetime of the wind farm could best be deployed to support community initiatives.

-This level of community benefit would be based on an installed capacity of 78 megawatts, with each megawatt of installed capacity providing a guaranteed income of £5000 per year for each year of the wind farm’s lifetime.
+This level of community benefit is calculated based on each megawatt of installed capacity providing a guaranteed income of £5000 per year for each year of the wind farm’s lifetime.

-Burcote Wind is aware of the sensitivities around windfarm developments, which is why we are undertaking an extensive period of community consultation.
-We want to hear the opinions of local people on our proposals before we submit a planning application, so that their views can help to shape development at the site.
+Burcote Wind is aware of the sensitivities around wind farm developments, which is why we have undertaken an extensive period of community consultation before submitting a planning application, so that local community views can help to shape development at the site.

 Despite the wide ranging benefits associated with the development, Creggan Wind Farm was refused by Scottish Ministers on 23rd June 2017.
 Burcote Wind will now review the reasons for the refusal before considering next steps for the development.